Calgorr/Datachef-Invoice-automation-THA/README.md

 Additional Efforts and Learnings
 --------------------------------
-In this project, my aim was not only to meet the essential requirements but also to explore and integrate practices that could enhance the robustness and security of our solution.
+In this project, my aim was not only to meet the essential requirements but also to explore and integrate practices that could enhance the robustness and security of tje solution.
 I am continuously learning and were excited to incorporate some of my learnings into the project.
 Here’s a brief overview of what I've attempted to achieve:

 *   **Infrastructure as Code (IaC)**:  Utilizing AWS CloudFormation, I've adhered to the principles of IaC for the entire deployment of our project.
 This approach enables us to automate and replicate our infrastructure setup effortlessly, ensuring consistency and reducing manual errors.
 The `template.yaml` file in the deployment folder outlines the configurations for all AWS services involved.
 *   **Security and DevSecOps Mindset**: Security is at the core of our project design.
 I've ensured that all file transfers are encrypted, safeguarding the data in transit and at rest..